Lexington Weapons Charges Lawyer

 - They are hunting or trapping with a valid license

-- They are on private property and has permission from the owner and their parent or guardian
+- They are on private property and have permission from the owner and their parent or guardian

 - While knowing that there is a substantial risk that they will use the weapon to commit a felony offense

-- While knowing that a court found their child guilty of committing a violent crime, or
+- While knowing that a court found their child guilty of committing a violent crime

 - While knowing that a court adjudicated their child a public offender of a crime of violence